deliveroo/deliveroo.engineering/_guidelines/api-design.md

 API consumers (integrators, developers in the general public) — it's unlikely that everyone will stick to these ideals.

-Performance contraints can also be quite different.
+Performance constraints can also be quite different.

 ### 6.1.
 Mobile-friendly APIs